The Difference Between Cash-Out Refinance And Home Equity Loan

 FAQs For Home Equity Loan Vs. Refinance

 Home equity lines of credit and loans typically come with significantly lower closing costs than cash-out refinances.
-Sometimes the lender will even absorb these costs, too.
+Sometimes, the lender will even absorb these costs, too.

-So while a HELOC or home equity loan carries higher interest rates, if those rates are comparable to your current mortgage rate, your best choice may be a home equity loan, especially if you’re only borrowing a small amount of money.
+So while a HELOC or home equity loan carries higher interest rates, if those rates are comparable to your current mortgage rate, your best choice may be a home equity loan – especially if you’re only borrowing a small amount of money.

-If you’re considering refinancing but you only need a little liquidity for a small project or to pay off a little debt, you may instead consider either a small personal loan or a credit card with low interest rates.
+If you’re considering refinancing, but you only need a little liquidity for a small project or to pay off a little debt, you may instead consider either a small personal loan or a credit card with low interest rates.
 Either option would allow you to avoid the closing costs associated with refinances, home equity loans and HELOCs.

-Do you lose equity when you refinance?
+Will I lose my home equity when I refinance?

 The Bottom Line